cirlabs/va-data-dashboard/README.md

 #CSV data

 While the API provides more flexible access to the data it can be slow.
-For more reliable, fast access to the data we baked all the data into CSV files and store them on S3.
+For more reliable, fast access to the data we baked it all into CSV files and stored them on S3.
 Access to the data is on a per city, per field type basis much like the api though the format differs slightly.
 For instance, to get a list of all cities go to the following url:

 ```
 http://vbl-staging-media.s3.amazonaws.com/data/cities.csv